vishnu-J/ImagePlacerPackage/README.md

   - Swift 5.1+

-  ## How to download and render over the give ImageView
+  ## How to download and render over the given ImageView

   Below api will download the image from the give URL and place it over the given imageView.